cs1302uga/cs1302-c4-alpha/README.rst

 ++++++++++

-This first CSCI 1302 project for |semester| is designed to help you apply and extend your prerequisite Java programming knowledge in a new Unix development environment (i.e., |server|).
+This first CSCI 1302 project for |semester| is designed to help you apply and extend your prerequisite Java programming knowledge with new concepts from CSCI 1302 in a Unix development environment (i.e., |server|).

 If you are competent with the learning outcomes for CSCI 1301 (i.e., the prerequisite course), then you already have most of the Java programming knowledge required to complete this project; otherwise, this